-- 1. Make an initial record of the information on CPOMs.
-Any records made on paper must be signed and dates. - 2.
-Report it to the DSL immediately - 3.
-The DSL will consider if there is a requirement for immediate medical intervention.
+- 1. Make an initial record of the information on CPOMs, or on paper if this is more available in the first instance. - Report it to the DSL immediately - The DSL will consider if there is a requirement for immediate medical intervention.
 Urgent medical attention should not be delayed if the DSL is not immediately available - 4.
 Make an accurate record (which may be used in any subsequent court proceedings) as soon as possible and within 24 hours of the occurrence.
-Include everything that has happened, including details of: - Dates and times of observations - Dates and times of any discussions in which they were involved - Any injuries - Explanations given by the child / adult - What action was taken - Any actual words or phrases used by the child - 5.
-In the absence of the DSL or their Deputy, be prepared to refer directly to Children's Social Care (and the police if appropriate) if there is the potential for immediate, significant harm.
+Include everything that has happened, including details of: - Dates and times of observations - Dates and times of any discussions in which they were involved - Any injuries - Explanations given by the child / adult - What action was taken - Any actual words or phrases used by the child